The ultimate guide to the safest And healthy cookware

 Anodization is a process by which a metal is exposed to chemical baths, then an electrical current which oxidizes the exposed surface.
 Oxidized, or anodized, aluminum is stronger, more scratch resistant, and resists leaching of aluminum into food.

-In a Q & A, Andrew Weil, M.D., advises against use of plain aluminum pots and pans, but suggests that anodized aluminum cookware without scratches is a safer alternative, along with stainless steel or ceramic coated aluminum.
+In a Q & A, Andrew Weil, M.D., advises against the use of plain aluminum pots and pans but suggests that anodized aluminum cookware without scratches is a safer alternative, along with stainless steel or ceramic coated aluminum.

 Calphalon, one of the top manufacturers of nonstick cookware, offers a wide variety of anodized aluminum options, from omelette pans to an oven safe roaster with rack.
 The price is comparable to that of stainless steel, they are dishwasher safe, and unlike stainless steel, anodization results in a nonstick coating.